Blue Throated MacawAra glaucogularis

-- These macaws are critically endangered.
-They suffer from habitat loss, poaching, the illegal pet trade, and competition from other species.
-Since so few are left, there is concern that interbreeding will occur and further weaken the species.
+- Blue-throated macaws are critically endangered.
+Since so few are left in the wild (an estimated 350-400), there is much concern that interbreeding will occur and further weaken the species.

-- Bolivia has placed strict protections in an effort to save the species, and live export of the birds was banned in 1984.
+In addition to loss of nesting sites to agriculture, one of the threats is trapping for the illegal pet trade.
+Bolivia has placed strict protections to save the species, and live export of the birds was banned in 1984.
 Despite these efforts, illegal trade continues.